zhanh-he/midi-velocity-colorizer/README.md

 ## 6. Interface & Demo (Figures 1–4)

-Use `interface.ipynb` to visualize results or interact with trained models, you will obtain the MIDI file with velocities filled in accordingaly (make sure you have our checkpoints ready).
+Use `interface.ipynb` to process & visualise the MIDI with our trained models, you will obtain the MIDI file accordingly.
+Following are example from [Human, ConvAE, UNet], find more examples in our `interface.ipynb`, and demos in `subjective_test_audio.rar`.

 <img src="images/p4.png" alt="Example of model results" width="96%">